|Alias||The Lord of Air|

 Although offered residence within the Red Keep on many occasions, Rego chose to live in a manse on the Street of Silk, below the Dragonpit.
 He never married, but he had fathered three bastard sons, who learned their father's business at his knee.

-Rego quickly grew to be as unpopular as his predecessor had been, on account of his alleged corruption, his religion, his ancestry, his wealth and the fact he was a foreigner.
+However, Draz quickly grew to be as unpopular as his predecessor had been, on account of his alleged corruption, his religion, his ancestry, his wealth and his foreign origins.
 When the taxes on silk, spice, and crenellations proved to be insufficient to cover all of the crown's expenses, Lord Rego imposed a new levy: a gate fee, required of passing the gates of the city, with additional fees for animals, wagons and carts.

 After Elissa Farman stole three dragon eggs from House Targaryen and fled Dragonstone in 54 AC, Rego aided Grand Maester Benifer by reaching out to his agents across the narrow sea for any news on the eggs, dragons, or Elissa herself, to no avail.
 That same year, Rego suggested bribing some of the Most Devout to assure that the new High Septon elected would be favorable for the Iron Throne, but the suggestion was rejected by the king.